 The setting values apply to dishes placed into a cold cooking compartment.
 If you preheat the oven, the indicated cooking times will be reduced by several minutes.

 If you wish to follow one of your own recipes when cooking, you can use similar dishes in the table as a reference.

-- ⊕ 4D hot air

 - Top/bottom heating

-Circulated air grilling
+- Circulated air grilling

 - Grill, large area

-- Pizza setting

 - Microwave